weizh888/PokeAlarmWiki/Home.md

 #PokeAlarm

-The alarm is a third party extension of [PokemonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) that allows you to received external notifications via the service of your choice.
+The alarm is a third party extension of [PokemonGo-Map](https://github.com/PokemonGoMap/PokemonGo-Map) that allows you to receive external notifications via the service of your choice.

 We currently support the following services:
 * Pushbullet
+* Pushover
 * Slacker
-* Telegram.
+* Telegram
 * Twilio (SMS)
+* Twitter

 Pushbullet support will likely be discontinued after August 1st because of the change of services to premium.